The Messy Monetization Test:

 Core Skills Leveraged

-• One of the hardest parts of this project was explaining messy analysis to non-technical leadership in a way that built confidence rather than confusion.
-When I presented my findings to the CEO and CPO, I wanted to avoid burying them in caveats or overwhelming them with methodological detail.
-I walked them through my thinking in a clear, structured way.
-I started by acknowledging the limitations upfront to establish credibility and ensure we were on the same page about how to interpret the results.
-Then I explained how I'd handled each challenge: segmenting cohorts, treating comparable periods as pooled data, projecting LTV based on early retention signals.
+I structured my presentation clearly: I acknowledged limitations upfront to establish credibility and ensure we were aligned on how to interpret results, then explained how I'd handled each challenge: segmenting cohorts, treating comparable periods as pooled data, projecting lifetime value based on early retention signals.
 I made sure they understood not just what I did, but why those choices were reasonable given the constraints.
 I framed $7.99/month as the "high-volume, low-retention" option and $14.99/month as the "balanced growth" option, giving them a clear decision framework rather than expecting them to interpret raw data.
-I gave leadership what they needed: a clear recommendation with transparent reasoning, so they could make an informed decision and move forward without second-guessing whether they had enough information.